massimofasciano/mafl-rust/README.md

   -p, --println     Show the result of the program using @println -t, --tests       Print summary of unit tests if any were performed
-      --no-prelude  Don't include default prelude in initial environment -h, --help        Print help
+      --no-prelude  Don't include default prelude in initial environment -s, --std <FILE>  Initialize @std from this external file instead of embedded version -h, --help        Print help
   -V, --version     Print version
 ```